Ben Edwards (commentator): Champ Car

 When Eurosport lost the rights to Formula One at the end of 1996, Edwards became the voice of Champ Car racing for viewers of Eurosport and ESPN International, also carried by Channel 5.
 His work alongside Jeremy Shaw was regarded as a big success.

 Although Edwards was very popular with the viewers, he gradually became tired of commuting from Britain to the United States for every race.
 He considered moving permanently to the United States.

 In 2001, Edwards was replaced by Guy Hobbs as the main Champ Car commentator, but he did commentate for the races in Japan, Detroit, Mid-Ohio, Germany, Houston and Australia when Hobbs had other commitments, and at the Rockingham Motor Speedway race.

 Return to England

 In 2002, Edwards joined ITV to commentate on the British Touring Car Championship.
 He also took on the role of lead commentator for F1 Digital +, and was reunited with his old colleague, John Watson.
-F1 Digital + finished at the end of the 2002 season, but since 2005 Watson and Edwards have been working together on Sky Sports and the international feed for A1 Grand Prix.
+F1 Digital + finished at the end of the 2002 season, but since 2005, Watson and Edwards have been working together on Sky Sports and the international feed for A1 Grand Prix.

-On occasions when British Touring Car Championship and A1 Grand Prix races clashed, he was replaced on ITV by John Hindhaugh.
+On occasions when British Touring Car Championship and A1 Grand Prix races clashed, Edwards was replaced on ITV by John Hindhaugh.

 Edwards has also commentated on other motorsport events for Eurosport and British TV, including coverage of the British Formula Three Championship (alongside Martin Haven), and the Superleague Formula series.